 LFP batteries are cobalt-free.
 Because cobalt is unstable at higher temperatures, eliminating it from the battery chemistry improves safety.
 Also, cobalt is very expensive and has a large environmental impact.
 So being cobalt-free makes LFP batteries safer, less expensive than other lithium batteries, and better for the environment.

-LPF batteries have a charge/discharge life of up to 4000 cycles, which is longer than other lithium chemistries and much longer than lead-acid batteries.
+LPF batteries have a charge/discharge life of up to 4000 cycles, which is longer than that of other lithium chemistries and much longer than that of lead-acid batteries.
 They can be run to 80% DoD without reducing their lifespan.
 Expect an LPF battery to last about 15 years.

 Conclusion